Should I Upgrade to a 200-amp Electrical Panel? Residential Electrician Expert Advice

 Upgrading to a 200-amp distribution panel is a detailed process.
 It begins with assessing your current electrical setup.
 This step ensures your wiring and infrastructure can support the new panel.

-The next phase involves disconnecting your existing panel.
+The next phase involves disconnecting your old electrical panel.
 A temporary power shutdown is necessary during this installation.
 Safety protocols are crucial to avoid accidents.
+Careful planning is essential to ensure a smooth and successful upgrade process.
+The job of upgrading an electrical panel involves site visits, installation, and inspection procedures, all of which should be performed by a licensed professional.

 Once the old panel is removed, the new 200-amp breaker box is mounted.
 Electricians carefully connect each circuit to the panel.
 This step requires precision to prevent future electrical issues.